Can You File Bankruptcy and Keep Your House? Here’s the Truth

 How Do I File for Chapter 7 Bankruptcy?

 Chapter 13 bankruptcy is structured to help you reorganize debt and make affordable payments over three to five years.
-The good news is that you can almost always keep your house in Chapter 13, even if you’re behind on payments.
+Chapter 13 often allows homeowners to keep their house, even if they’re behind on payments, depending on the circumstances.

 This form of bankruptcy:

 Your mortgage remains in place, but your plan includes repayment terms that allow you to save your home.
-It’s often the better choice for homeowners at risk of foreclosure.
+It may be an option for homeowners at risk of foreclosure, depending on individual circumstances.

 More details here: